kapsner/BiasCorrector/FAQ.md

 ## Do my input files need to be in a special format?

 Yes, BiasCorrector places very strict requirements on the file format.
-Below are the exact requirements for the two types of input data, which differ in several aspects.
+Below is a description of the exact requirements for the two types of input data, which differ in several aspects.
 However, all uploaded files must
 - be in CSV format
 - contain the column headers in the first row